StanfordAHA/garnet/mflowgen/icovl/README.md

 You can use this pipeline to experiment with different ways to arrange the chip's central alignment-cell grid.
-There are 42 cells in the alignment cell array, 41 of which are actual ICOVL cells and one DTCD.
+There are 42 cells in the alignment cell array, 41 of which are actual ICOVL cells, plus one DTCD cell.
 Running the pipeline will tell you how many DRC errors arise from a given layout.
 A single experiment should take less than ten minutes to complete.